-Drew holds a Master of Arts degree in Anthropology from the University of Notre Dame (2018), a Master of Public Affairs degree from Indiana University’s School of Public and Environmental Affairs (SPEA) (2016) and a B.A. in Geography and the Environment from the University of Texas at Austin (2009).
-Prior to beginning his graduate work at SPEA, he served in the United States Marine Corps as an Infantry Officer and Foreign Military Advisor in Afghanistan.
-During his graduate studies he has led a research project in Zambia, working with smallholder farmers to understand local level perceptions of, and responses to, water scarcity; and a separate project tracking the effects of gold mining on riparian communities in Tonkolili District, Sierra Leone.
+Drew (Richard) Marcantonio holds a Master of Arts in Anthropology from the University of Notre Dame (2018), a Master of Public Affairs degree from Indiana University’s School of Public and Environmental Affairs (SPEA) (2016) and a B.A. in Geography and the Environment from the University of Texas at Austin (2009).
+Prior to beginning his graduate work at SPEA, Drew served in the United States Marine Corps as an Infantry Officer and Foreign Military Advisor in Afghanistan.
+During his graduate studies at SPEA he led a research project in Zambia working with smallholder farmers to understand local perceptions of, and responses to, water scarcity.

 Drew is pursuing a dual-PhD in Peace Studies and Anthropology.
 His current research is centered on developing a concept of environmental violence, the process by which humans are harmed and/or have their everyday lives altered by human-produced toxic and non-toxic pollution.
 To accomplish this, Drew is currently leading two projects.
 One project is partnered with Team Rubicon and focused on climate change-driven extreme weather events across the US; the other project is partnered with the Conservation Society of Sierra Leone and focused on the effects of mining along the Pampana River in Sierra Leone.
 Drew is a Richard and Peggy Notebaert Premier Fellow, a Mullen Family Fellow, and a Dolores Zohrab Liebmann Fellow.